French joblessness tops 3 million for first time in 13 years

 Marking its 16th consecutive monthly rise, the number of registered jobseekers in mainland France increased by 23,900 last month to 3,011,000, Labour Ministry data showed.
 That was a 9 percent increase year-on-year and the highest figure since June 1999.

-Hollande blamed the policies of his conservative predecessor Nicolas Sarkozy for increasing insecurity in the jobs market and increasing redundancies during the current economic slowdown.
+Labour Minister Michel Sapin blamed the policies of conservative former-President Nicolas Sarkozy for increasing insecurity in the jobs market and increasing redundancies during the current economic slowdown.

-"We have 3 million jobless people in our country, they didn't just show up in the last four months," Hollande told journalists at the United Nations in New York.

-"It's the situation we inherited and we are going to do everything, the government of (Prime Minister) Jean-Marc Ayrault and myself, to keep in check and then drive unemployment down," Hollande added.
+"It's bad.
+It's clearly bad," Sapin told France 2 television.
+"But this is the result of a policy: in reality, these 3 million unemployed were here when we arrived in office."

 Socialist Hollande won power in May with a pledge to revive the euro zone's second largest economy and tackle rising unemployment while respecting France's EU public deficit target of 3 percent of gross domestic product (GDP) next year.

-But his plans have been waylaid by thousands of layoffs by major companies including carmaker Peugeot, drugmaker Sanofi, airline Air France-KLM and retailer Carrefour.
+But his plans have been waylaid by thousands of layoffs by major companies including carmaker Peugeot (PEUP.PA), drugmaker Sanofi (SASY.PA), airline Air France-KLM (AIRF.PA) and retailer Carrefour (CARR.PA).

 The government has fast-tracked plans for 150,000 state-sponsored jobs and Industry Minister Arnaud Montebourg is trying to mitigate job cuts by direct talks with the companies, so far to little avail.